arwes/arwes/docs/animation/animation-system.md

 by its parent component, not this prop.
 - `duration: (number|Object)` - Duration of entering and exiting animations in milliseconds.
 If number, it only specifies `enter` and `exit` times.
     - `enter: number` - The duration the component lasts entering.
     - `exit: number` - The duration the component lasts exiting.
     - `stagger: number` - The duration to start animating between nodes in a list.
+    - `delay: number = 0` - Time to delay before transitioning from `exited` to `entering`.
+    It does not apply from `exiting`.
+It adds to the total `enter` duration if calculated.
-- `onChange: Function(flowStatus: string)` - Get notified when flow state changes.
+- `onUpdate: Function(flowStatus: string)` - Get notified when flow state changes.

+This component offers the following methods:

+- `updateDuration(duration: number | Object)` - It can update the animation duration
+processed of the component.
+But it should only be called before the node is going to transition from one state to another.

 ## `AnimationProvider`